pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

         file: installation/installation-*.zip
 ```

-!!! note A bit on "output_mapping"
+!!! info A bit on "output_mapping"
     <p>The `credhub-interpolate` task for this job
     maps the output from the task (`interpolated-files`)
     to `interpolated-env`.